postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 ### Prerequisites

-Before you configure Microsoft Active Directory x x (ADFS) to work with Postman SSO, you must have:
+Before you configure Microsoft Active Directory Federation Services (AD FS) to work with Postman SSO, you must have:

 * An Active Directory instance where all users have an email address attribute.